porres/pd-else/README.md

 Kudos and thanks to my buddy Esteban Viveros for helping with the compilation of ELSE for other systemas as well as ELSE for Camomile.
 See: <https://github.com/porres/Camomile-ELSE>.
 ​
 For Last, Timothy Schoen is doing a great job with PlugData, a project based on camomile that includes ELSE.
 Timothy has also helped me fix many ELSE related issues and coded first versions of compiled band limited oscillators.
 PlugData is also a fork of Pd with a revamped GUI.
 See: <https://github.com/timothyschoen/PlugData>.
-Also because of PlugData, Albert Graef has collaborated getting [pdlua] into PlugData and into ELSE by extension.

 --------------------------------------------------------------------------

 ## Current Object list (474 objects):

-**ASSORTED: [05]**
+**ASSORTED: [03]**

 - [else]
 - [chrono]
 - [datetime]
-- [pdlua]
-- [pdluax]

 **TABLE: [03]**